-While doing yet another rewrite of Slavery by Another Name, I took a Twitter break and saw a tweet scroll by, showcasing an “entertaining interview with an idiot” that included a link.
+While doing yet another rewrite, I took a Twitter break and saw a tweet scroll by, showcasing an “entertaining interview with an idiot” that included a link.

 Hello, perfect writing-break read.